|V.||International Experiences Abroad|

 Humanities: Arts, Literatures, and Culture (HALC)

 Every student will take one course in the Humanities: Arts, Literatures, and Cultures (HALC).
 Literature and visual and performing arts deepen our understanding of many kinds of expressive media, past and present, and the realities they aim to present.
 Through reading, writing and creative practice, students acquire the intellectual and practical tools to interpret and critique the world.
 Courses fulfilling this requirement use historical, critical, and/or experiential methods.
 Students explore ancient and modern civilizations, gain insight into the value of other cultures and critically examine their own.
 They learn to see, evaluate, interpret and communicate human experience through literary texts, artistic creations, material objects, and critical concepts.
 Those who create or perform works of art experience directly the discipline and revelatory impact of artistic expression.
 Courses fulfilling this requirement are identified with the HALC attribute in the Schedule of Classes.
+The HALC requirement must be taken at Georgetown University.

 Through the core requirement, the Philosophy Department is committed to providing courses that promote students’ personal growth as human beings in search of meaningful lives, foster their development as responsible citizens, and offer effective introductions to the discipline of philosophy.